wp-plugins/thinktwit/readme.txt

 1. Unpack the zip file and upload the `thinktwit` folder to the `/wp-content/plugins/` directory, or download through the `Plugins` menu in WordPress

-2. Activate the plugin through the `Plugins` menu in WordPress
+1. Activate the plugin through the `Plugins` menu in WordPress

-3. Expand `Settings` and then click `ThinkTwit`.
-Fill in the options as required and then save
+1. Go to `Appearance` and then `Widgets` and drag `ThinkTwit` to your sidebar

-4. Go to `Appearance` and then `Widgets` and drag `ThinkTwit` to your sidebar
+1. Fill in the options as required and then save

 Updates are automatic.
 Click on `Upgrade Automatically` if prompted from the admin menu.
 If you ever have to manually upgrade, simply replace the files with those from the new version.